 No matter how much capital a prop firm is willing to give you, if you aren’t able to pass the challenges set out by the firm then it really doesn’t matter!
 Firms will normally set you a range of perimeters to abide by, that will look something like this…

 Each firm does it slightly different but this would be the industry average.
 These kinds of rules make it very achievable to actually pass the challenges and get funded for a profitable trader, but there is still wiggle room depending on your style.
-For instance, 5%ers offer a much longer challenge time than FTMO do, so if you’re concerned about not being able to gain 10% profit in 20 trading days, you may want to consider seeking funding from that company instead.
+For instance, 5%ersOpens in a new tab.

 7. Education & Backend Offered